qgis/OLD-QGIS-Website-see-QGIS-Website-for-current-one/source/site/forusers/visualchangelog214/index.rst

 -  When a layer is edited, the changes are sent to the database immediately, allowing triggers and constraints to be applied immediately
--  When one layer in a layer group is committed, all layers are committed (database transaction)
+-  When one layer in a transaction group is committed, all layers are committed (database transaction)
--  When one layer in a layer group is rolled back, all layers are rolled back (database transaction)
+-  When one layer in a transaction group is rolled back, all layers are rolled back (database transaction)

 This feature is currently **Experimental**.
 If you find any problems,